lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 The fear is not completely unfounded when considering that operations such as interactive rebase are destructive.
 Once two commits are squashed, it might be a pain to separate them again.
 There is a way to recover from this, and it is the reflog.
-If you type `g ref` (it is longer to type as I rarely mess up), you get a history of all the operations that have been done.
+In bidoolgit, if you type `g ref` (it is longer to type as I rarely mess up), you get a history of all the operations that have been done.
 With `g rb` (mnemonic is "rollback"), you can rollback to a given state.

 This is the ultimate safety net, you can screw up all you want, yet all it takes is a few seconds to recover.